ashwanigl/ClaudeCodeBackupAndViewer/README.md

 ### Port Configuration
 The application uses port **58234** for its internal server.
 This high-numbered port is unlikely to conflict with typical development servers (3000, 8000, 8080, etc.).

-If you need to change the port, edit `electron-main.js`:
+If you need to change the port, edit `electron-main.js` and then rebuild the app:
 ```javascript
 const PORT = 58234; // Change this value
 ```